 Blondie in the 70s and 80s

-Blondie were a firm favourite in our household back in the seventies and eighties, and I still have a stack of well-used vinyl - the band gained fame in the late 1970s.
-Featuring lead singer Deborah Harry, the American band was a pioneer in the early American punk rock and New Wave scene.
-Indeed, their first two albums were very much influenced by punk and new wave, and were more successful in the UK and Australia, than in America.
+Blondie were a firm favourite in our household back in the 70s and 80s, and I still have a stack of well-used vinyl.
+The band gained fame in the late 1970s, and led by Deborah Harry, the American band was a pioneer in the early American punk rock and New Wave scene.
+Indeed, their first two albums were very much influenced by punk and new wave, and were more successful in the UK and Australia, than in their home country of America.

 After the release of Parallel Lines in 1978, Blondie were no longer seen as an underground band in the US, and over the next few years, the band achieved many hit singles.